Garay alphabet

 The Garay alphabet was designed in 1961, as a transcription system "[marrying] African sociolinguistic characteristics" according to its inventor, Assane Faye.
 This alphabet has 25 consonants and 14 vowels.
-It is used in particular for the writing of the Wolof language, spoken mostly in Senegal, although it is more often written in the Latin alphabet.
+It is used in particular for the writing of the Wolof language, spoken mostly in Senegal, although that language is more often written in the Latin alphabet and to a lesser extent in the Arabic (Wolofal) alphabet.
 It is written from right to left, and distinguishes letter case.

-A proposal to encode Garay in Unicode was submitted in 2012.

 Letters

 Consonants

 The consonants are written as standalone letters and are not joined as in Arabic.

 There is a mark above some letters to show pre-nasalization.
 The letter labeled alif is used like its counterpart in Arabic, coming before an initial vowel.
 Extra to the standard Wolof set is /ħ/, available for Arabic loan words.
 Lacking is /q/, but /k/ may suffice for that.
 Also lacking is /nk/, but that may easily be formed with a mark above, like /mb/ etc.

 In Garay, uppercase letters are distinguished from lowercase letters by a swash added to one side or the other of the letter.
 Each sentence begins with a capital letter.
 Personal names are likewise capitalized.